Enter the mental health field

 - Physical or natural science with an accompanying lab

 - Ideal candidates will have 18 or more credits in psychology, sociology, social work or health services areas

 - Letters of Recommendation:

 Three letters of recommendation should be submitted with your application.
 At least one letter should be from an internship supervisor, field experience supervisor or employer.
 At least one letter should be from an undergraduate professor.
-Letters may not be written by faculty serving on the Admissions Committee during the application cycle when a student applies.
-Please view your application as a persuasive argument about why you will succeed in the program.

 - Personal statement (details below)